-7. Baseline investigations Confirming the diagnosis of human immunodeficiency virus
+Confirming the diagnosis of HIV

 Prior to the initiation of lifelong ART, it is recommended that HIV infection is confirmed with two different testing methods, at least one of which should be a laboratory-based test.
-Acceptable combinations include the following:
+Acceptable combinations include:

-- rapid detection test + ELISA
+- Rapid test + ELISA

-- rapid detection test + VL
+- Rapid test + VL

 - ELISA + VL.

-Note that a VL may be undetectable in < 1% of patients not receiving ART, that is, 'elite controllers'.
+Note that a VL may be undetectable in < 1% of patients not receiving ART, i.e. 'elite controllers'.